TOP

 TVs can use emulators too

 Emulators aren't just limited to desktop and mobile operating systems.
 Any TV with an Android-based operating system, such as Google TV and Amazon's Fire TV, supports video game emulators.
 The same applies to set-top boxes that use Google TV and Fire TV.
+As of April 2024, Apple TV supports emulators, too.
 They all fully support Bluetooth gamepads, so using them for emulators is quite convenient.

 Steam Deck The Steam Deck